-Interactive map that allows users to find Good Samaritan laws by state.
+An interactive map offering users access to Good Samaritan laws by state.

 Law Enforcement Naloxone Toolkit

-Organization(s): U.S. Department of Justice, Bureau of Justice Assistant National Training and Technical Assistance Center (NTTAC)
+Organization(s): Bureau of Justice Assistance (BJA), National Training and Technical Assistance Center (NTTAC)

-to Reduce Overdose Mortality: Naloxone Access and Overdose Good Samaritan Laws
+Legal Interventions to Reduce Overdose Mortality: Naloxone Access and Overdose Good Samaritan

 Organization(s): The Network for Public Health Law